zengm-games/json-web-streams/README.md

 should examples use for await? fromAsync? pipeTo? for await with helper?

-Would be nice to emit multiIndex property like in e6decb064d6a8ba9594c33a5d9f9e6dc5acd74d7 but I couldn't figure out how to get it to play nice with TypeScript

 export types from index.ts

 More examples

+something about why to use this library (web streams, well tested, JSONPath, integrated schema validation / TypeScript)

 ## Future

 JSONStringifyStream - Whenever I've had to do this in the past, it winds up being some messy ad hoc thing, but also it's a lot easier to write than messy ad hoc parsing code.
-So this is less valuable than JSONParserStream, and I'm less sure what the API should be.
+So this is less valuable than JSONParseStream, and I'm less sure what the API should be.

+Would be nice to emit multiIndex property like in e6decb064d6a8ba9594c33a5d9f9e6dc5acd74d7 but the TypeScript gets complicated

 More JSONPath stuff https://www.rfc-editor.org/rfc/rfc9535.html